ValeriaKhristinina/book-club-v2/README.md

 ## Build command

-Runs the app in the development mode `npm run dev`
+Runs the app in the development mode (run the dev server) `npm run dev`

+## Backend

+Command for push schema to Railway and generate type definitions for the Prisma client `npx prisma db push`

+`npx prisma studio`